ory/docs/docs/docs/ecosystem/styleguide/styleguide.md

 - [Google Developer Documentation Style Guide](https://developers.google.com/style)
 - Recent updates to this guide

-This guide is based on the [Gitlab Documentation Style Guide](https://docs.gitlab.com/ee/development/documentation/styleguide/).
+This document is based on the [Gitlab Documentation Style Guide](https://docs.gitlab.com/ee/development/documentation/styleguide/).

 ## Documentation is the single source of truth